-Priyanka Chopra And Nick Jonas Probably Won’t Kiss At Their Wedding, ‘US Weekly’ Reports
+Priyanka Chopra And Nick Jonas Probably Won’t Kiss At Their Wedding, ‘Us Weekly’ Reports

 “You’re preparing the bride and you’re preparing the groom.
 It’s almost like a bridal shower, but this is more religious,” Shah added.

 Next, there’s the Mehendi ceremony, where the bride and her female family members get intricate designs drawn on their hands in henna.
-Shah revealed the history of this practice stems from the fact that in ancient times many Indian families could not afford expensive bridal jewelry so they adorned the brides with these henna designs instead.
+Shah revealed the history of this practice stems from the fact that in ancient times, many Indian families could not afford expensive bridal jewelry so they adorned the brides with these henna designs instead.

 If they follow tradition to the letter, on the final day of the ceremony, Jonas and Chopra will arrive separately and won’t see each other at first.